sp0x/onion-pi/README.md

       setup_onionpi.yml \
       --extra-vars "hostname=onionpi dns_servers=8.8.8.8,8.8.4.4"

-Reboot the pi, and attempt to connect to it.
+Reboot the pi, and attempt to connect to it from another computer via WiFi, to verify that it's acting as an access point.

 ### 3) Setup first Wifi